jxtngx/text-lab/README.md

 pip install -e ".[all]"
 ```

-## Additional Features
+## Using Text Lab

 Text Lab also enables use of a CLI named `lab` that is built with [Typer](https://typer.tiangolo.com).
-This CLI is available in the terminal after install. `lab` features can be view with:
+This CLI is available in the terminal after install. `lab` features can be viewed with:

 ```sh
 lab --help